javierriveracastro/betteroll-swade/README.md

 ## Authors

 - JuanV, base of drag and drop support, custom bennies, translation infrastructure.
-- SalieriC, manual ammunition management, power point management, typo hunting, hardy.
+- SalieriC, too many things to list.
 - Kandashi, manual ammunition management.
 - Sergut, documentation corrections.
 - Razortide, documentation, the best parts of this doc are his.